syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 `SFFastLineSeries` is a line chart, but it loads faster than `SFLineSeries`.
 You can use this when there are large number of points to be loaded in chart.
 To render a fast line chart, create an instance of `SFFastLineSeries` and add to the Series collection property of SFChart.
 You can use the following properties to customize the fast line segment appearance.

 * `Color` – used to change the color of the series
-* `StrokeWidth` – used to change the stroke width of the series
+* `LineWidth` – used to change the line width of the series

 {% highlight c# %}